Tensorleap-hub/yolox-coco/README.md

 To login to Tensorleap:

 ```
-tensorleap auth login [api key] [api url].
+leap auth login [api key] [api url].
 ```

-- API Key is your Tensorleap token (see how to generate a CLI token in the section below).
-- API URL is your Tensorleap environment URL: https://api.CLIENT_NAME.tensorleap.ai/api/v2
+Go to resource management and copy the command from the `generate cli token` button at the bottom of the page.

 <br>